Impasse52/pepper_rag/README.md

 pip install -r requirements.txt # will take a long while
 ```

+Make sure to adjust Pepper's IP in `src/api.py`.
 Then, the server can be launched with `fastapi run src/api.py`.

-The client (`src/client.py`) must be launched from the host OS (i.e. from Windows directly) to properly access microphones.
-This can be done by running `python3 src/client.py`.
+The client (`src/client.py`) must be launched from the host OS (i.e. from Windows directly).
+This can be done by running `python3 src/client.py`, starting the recording which will then be sent to the server.